Brosta/Interframework/README.md

 4. **Open your Web Browser:**
    Navigate to [http://localhost:8000](http://localhost:8000) to access the application.
+   Note: The Brosta OS in C is not part of this setup; this is specifically for the client area.

 ## Documentation
 For detailed documentation, please refer to the official wiki.